algorithms-in-action/algorithms-in-action.github.io/README.md

 #### Install Dependencies

-Navigate to the **root directory of the project** and run c to install all the dependencies in package.json
+Navigate to the **root directory of the project** and run npm to install all the dependencies in package.json

 ```bash
 npm install